OpenVPN/gdbuspp/README.md

 In relation to `DBus::Object`, there is also `DBus::Object::Path` implementation available.
-This behaves just like `std::string`, but does have some additional checks to ensure it's a valud D-Bus object path.
+This behaves just like `std::string`, but does have some additional checks to ensure it's a valid D-Bus object path.
 It is recommended to use this as container for object paths, since the GDBus++ APIs will also treat this as an object path instead of a string data type when passing the data over the D-Bus.
 Using `std::string` will